johno/will_toggle/README.md

 # WillToggle

-This gem is intended to clean up RoR views for jQuery toggling between hidden and visible.
+This gem is intended to clean up RoR views for jQuery toggling between hidden and visible elements.

 ```ruby
   <%= will_toggle 'Change Your Password', 'users/password_fields', checked: false, locals { f: f } %>